JHR1986/johnhenryroche-ms4-youngirishartists/README.md

 ### Frameworks and Libraries and Programs Used

-1. [Bootstrap 4](https://getbootstrap.com/): Bootstrap was utilised to assist with the responsiveness and styling of the website, specifically in respect of the Artists, Products and About pages.
+1. [Bootstrap 4](https://getbootstrap.com/): Bootstrap was utilised to assist with the responsiveness and styling of the website, specifically in respect of the Artists, Artworks and About pages.
 2. [jQuery](https://jquery.com/): jQuery was used to assist with the bag, checkout and payment system functionality.
 3. [Google Fonts](https://fonts.google.com/): Google fonts was utilised to import the ‘Roboto’ font into the style.css file and this font is used on all pages throughout the website.
 4. [Font Awesome](https://fontawesome.com/): Font Awesome was utilised in the Home, About and Artists pages, as well as in the footer, for aesthetic and UX purposes.
 I matched the icons with the activity